-- In multiple-mark questions, they would be well advised to: - underline key words and what exactly the question requires them to do.
+- In multiple-mark questions, they would be well advised to: - o underline key words and what exactly the question requires them to do.
 Answers often appear as if the learner has not noticed that there are 5 marks available for example - take note of the number of marks available as this will indicate the extent of the answer required - sometimes, in questions involving calculations, credit is given for showing working.
 At all times it is good practice to show every step of a calculation, even if doing so appears unnecessary to able learners in particular who arrive at the final answer easily.
 Learners often don't realise that 'method marks' may be awarded even if though their final answer is incorrect. - Some questions may span several pages.
 A good idea would be for the learner to collect and jot down essential information near the questions themselves, which can then be neatly crossed out at the end of the exam.
-Doing this can prevent loss of marks through errors that are easily avoidable. - Questions involving comparing two or more pieces of data: so often it is unclear which piece of data the learner is discussing and the comparative language is not used properly. - Learners should not leave questions blank but if they are running out of time they should move on and then return to any questions that they have omitted at the end if there is time.
+Doing this can prevent loss of marks through errors that are easily avoidable. - Questions involving comparing two or more pieces of data: so often it is unclear which piece of data the learner is discussing and the comparative language is not used properly.